On the slice spectral sequence for quotients of norms of Real bordism: Introduction

 \subsubsection{Section~\ref{sec:Section2}}

-The first part of this paper is dedicated to the definition of the various equivariant quotients by permutation summands and the study of their slices.
-The results of this section, while not stated elsewhere, are straightforward generalizations of the work of Hill--Hopkins--Ravenel in \cite{HHR}.

-A typical example of a permutation summand for \(\BPG\) is a collection of elements of the form \(G \cdot \bar{v}_j^G\) (see Definition~\ref{defn:PermBasis}).
-The main point is that the slice associated graded of quotients by permutation summands is easy to describe: \begin{theorem*}[\emph{cf.} Proposition~\ref{prop:SlicesOfRegularQuotients}] The slice associated graded of the quotient
+In the first section of this paper, we define various equivariant quotients by permutation summands and study their slice filtration.
+We begin by defining permutation summands for \(\BPG\), which are collections of elements of the form \(G \cdot \bar{v}_j^G\) (see Definition~\ref{defn:PermBasis}).
+Our main result in this section is the following, which provides a simple description of the slice associated graded for quotients by permutation summands: \begin{thmx}[Theorem~\ref{prop:SlicesOfRegularQuotients}] The slice associated graded of the quotient